-Will translators go the way of telephone switchboard operators, bank tellers and travel agents, or will they still be in demand?
-Do advances in AI and Machine Translation signal a final turning point?
+Will translators in Israel go the way of telephone switchboard operators, bank tellers and travel agents, or will they still be in demand?
+Do advances in AI and Machine Translation close the door?
 No, says Lichi Translations CEO Mikhal Heffer, translators are here to stay – as long as they can adapt.

 When we do wonderful things with our smartphones (including talking to people sometimes) we forget that not so long ago we needed somebody to ‘plug us in’ for conversations.
 Technology is leaping ahead in incredible ways to make our lives more convenient.

-People now use AI tools like Google Translate to help them cross the bridges between languages – and those tools have certainly improved.
-They cut the time to get to a translation ‘at the first stage’.
-Sometimes it’s enough for their needs.
-At Lichi we use more advanced AI programs to initiate the translation of clients’ website content from one language to another.
-But of course that’s only the start!
+For translations, many people have now switched to AI tools like ChatGPT to help them cross the bridges between languages.
+These tools have become much better, cutting the time to get to a translation ‘at the first stage’.
+Sometimes it’s enough.
+At Lichi in Israel we use more advanced AI programs to start translating the content from one language to another.
+But there’s a lot more to do!

 Nothing can replace the human eye and the human experience in translations.
-Languages are full of subtle complexities which need to be considered and often included in the final product.
+Each language has its own environment of idiom and subtilty, which has a role to play.
 This raises the issue of ‘transcreation’ – which is the natural next step for Lichi after ‘translation’.

 Can AI accurately mimic human expression?
 Look at the ‘speech recognition’ systems.
 They try their best but it’s always a bit of a gamble whether they can capture our true meaning.
-A lot of us remember that funny video a few years back of two men with heavy Scottish accents getting into a voice-activated lift (‘elevator’) with no buttons and shouting ‘ELEVEN’ to try to get to their floor.
+Do you remember that funny scene from a few years back when two Scottish men got into a voice-activated lift (‘elevator’) with no buttons and shouted ‘ELEVEN’ to try to get to their floor?
+See ‘Elevator Recognition’.

 There’s also that funny anecdote: